vext01/theunixzoo-vim-colorscheme/README.md

 both indoors and out.
 By this I mean it will not suffer from contrast issues if you are using xterm with:

-* Black text on a white background (ie. default xterm settings).
+* Black text on a white background.
+I use this when I am outside in bright sunlight.
-* White (or light gray) text on a black background (when outside in bright sunlight).
+* White (or light gray) text on a black background.

 If you want the latter put this in your ~/.Xdefaults: